Cost of Living in Tokyo – 2024 Guide

 Tokyo’s Day-to-day Transportation Cost

 In Japan, companies reimburse the transportation cost between home and office.
-This practice takes out the transportation cost burden to a great extent from the individuals.
+This practice greatly reduces the burden of transportation costs on individuals.
 Moreover, the public transport system in Tokyo is very efficient, and people practically do not need cars for daily travel.

 Traveling by JR is even cheaper than the Tokyo Metro.
 However, please remember that taxis are quite expensive and can leave a hole in your pocket if you try to catch a cab for a long distance.
 The standard taxi tariffs in Tokyo are as follows: